 - National Cargo Bureau in NY found in 2017 that of 1,721 stowage plans inspected, 20% showed errors with DG

-General Average will never go away
+General Average will (probably) never go away, so, keep yourself informed:

 - Awareness across all business units that losses & delays are part of any supply chain.
 Mission-critical shipments need more risk analysis to determine transport mode.